Nicolet, Quebec

 Nicolet ([nikɔlɛ(t)]) is the county seat of Nicolet-Yamaska Regional County Municipality, Quebec, Canada.
 The population as of the Canada 2016 Census was 8,169.
 It is the seat of the Roman Catholic Diocese of Nicolet.

-The residents of the town pronounce the final "t" in Nicolet, however people outside of the region do not.
+The residents of the town pronounce the final "t" in Nicolet, but people outside of the region do not.

 History

 The town took its name from Jean Nicolet, a French explorer and clerk of the Company of One Hundred Associates, who explored the Great Lakes region west to Wisconsin.
 Despite never having lived there, he explored the area during the seven years he lived in Trois-Rivières.
-The area was originally settled by the Abenaki tribe, who knew it as Pithigan or Pithiganek, meaning "entrance".
+The area was originally settled by the Abenaki tribe, who knew it as Pithigan or Pithiganek, meaning “entrance”.

 French colonial settlement of Nicolet area began in the late 17th century, with Pierre Monet de Moras constructing a seigneurial manor on what is now known as Moras Island.
-Rights to the territory of Nicolet was accorded in 1672 by Jean Talon, passing through several hands in the next thirty years.
+Rights to the territory of Nicolet were accorded in 1672 by Jean Talon, passing through several hands in the next thirty years.
 Significant land development began at the opening of the 18th century, with the construction of the Saint-Jean-Baptiste Jesuit mission in 1701, a chapel in 1710, a presbytery in 1722, and a second church being raised in 1740.

 The first Acadian settlers arrived in 1756, after their expulsion by the British, who had defeated the French in the Seven Years' War.
 During the late 18th century, the area eventually became a major centre for the Acadian diaspora.
 Some Acadian refugees continued south into the United States.

-Development continued with the construction of a third church in 1784, the first elementary school in 1801, and establishment of the Nicolet Seminary School in 1803.
+Development continued with the construction of a third church in 1784, the first elementary school in 1801, and the establishment of the Collège de Nicolet in 1803.
 The parish of Saint-Jean-Baptiste-de-Nicolet was officially opened in 1831; Nicolet's episcopal seat was established later in 1885.